🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Is there an automated calculator for prediction market trades?

-PolyGram displays projected entry price, quantity of shares, and maximum return directly within the trading interface prior to execution.
-Independent EV analysis remains useful for evaluating opportunities before you transact.
+PolyGram displays projected entry price, quantity of shares allocated, and maximum profit potential directly within the trade confirmation screen prior to execution.
+Conducting your own EV analysis remains beneficial for evaluating opportunities beforehand.

 How do spreads affect the return calculation?